genexuslabs/standard-api-generator/doc/output-format.md

 ## Properties generation

-Properties are generated as TypeScript properties with a trivial implementation.
+Properties are generated as TypeScript properties with a trivial implementation, unless the options file indicates not to generate classes.

 That is, the getter and setter are generated (except for read-only properties) to read and write from a private member.